tkaden4/crossterm/README.md

-# Crossterm | crossplatform terminal library written in rust.
+# Crossterm | Cross-platform terminal library written in rust.

-Ever got disappointed when a terminal library for rust was only written for unix systems?
 Crossterm provides the same core functionalities for both windows and unix systems.

-Crossterm aims to be simple and easy to call in code.
-True the simplicity of crossterm you do not have to worry about the platform your working with.
-You can just call the action you want to preform and unther water it will check what to do based on the current platform.

-Currently working on the alternatescreen and raw terminal features.
+Currently working on the alternate screen and raw terminal features.

 ## Getting Started